 Other options like go-kart racing and cable wakeboarding are made available for people who enjoy adventure sports.
 A certified climber’s delight, this building also hosts an 85-metre long a climbing wall, the highest in the world!

-Combining the need for sustainable development, energy production and waste treatment with the added benefit of leisure activity, this construction rightfully achieves social acceptance for urban power plants of similar calibre.
+Combining the need for sustainable development, energy production and waste treatment with the added benefit of leisure activity.

 Green Lighthouse: Carbon Neutrality